wandb/docs/docs/guides/hosting/scim.md

 }
 ```

-### Delete Team
+### Delete team

 - Deleting teams is currently unsupported by the SCIM API since there is additional data linked to teams.
 Delete teams from the app to confirm you want everything deleted.

-## Role Resource
+## Role resource

 The SCIM role resource maps to W&B custom roles.
-As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, but have been added to support automated management of custom roles in W&B organizations.
+As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, but are added to support automated management of custom roles in W&B organizations.

-### Get Custom Role
+### Get custom role

 - **Endpoint:** **`<host-url>/scim/Roles/{id}`**
 - **Method**: GET